 2. A UE may provide network slice selection assistance information (NSSAI) consisting of a set of parameters to the network to select the set of RAN and CN part of the network slice instances (NSIs) for the UE.

 a) The NSSAI can have standard values or PLMN specific values for the slice/service type.
+The NSSAI should include specific network slice indicator e.g. slice type ID.

 b) The UE may store a configured NSSAI per PLMN.